mftokic/mftokic.github.io/_posts/2021-08-26-personal-user-manual.markdown

 Then from 12pm-1pm I normally each lunch and set aside more time for learning.
 These can be AI topics too but usually spread out to more broader technology topics.
 Such as reading tech news and blogs.

-Finally I close out my day from 1om-4pm on whatever needs to get done that day.
+Finally I close out my day from 1pm-4pm on whatever else needs to get done that day.

 ## Dev vs Meeting Days